-As of September 30, 2022, the outstanding amount of the long-term revolving loan payable, net of debt discount, was \$15,192,660, including interest payable of \$338,798.
+As of December 31, 2022, the outstanding amount of the revolving loan payable, net of debt discount and including interest payable of \$377,133, was \$9,334,819.
 As of June 30, 2022, the outstanding amount of the long-term revolving loan payable, net of debt discount, was \$12,314,627, including interest payable of \$182,543.
+During the period from January 1, 2023 to the date of this report, the Company made a total payment of \$2,400,000 to pay down the outstanding balance of the long-term revolving loan payable.

 On October 7, 2022, the Company entered into a second amendment to the credit agreement and consent (the "Second Amendment to the Credit Agreement"), originally dated November 12, 2021, as amended, with JPMorgan Chase Bank, N.A., as administrative agent and lender ("JPMorgan").
-The Company entered in the Second Amendment to the Credit Agreement primarily for the purpose of changing the interest rate repayment calculations from LIBOR to the Secured Overnight Financing Rate, or SOFR, which adjustment had originally been anticipated under the terms of the original Credit Agreement.
+The Company entered into the Second Amendment to the Credit Agreement primarily for the purpose of changing the interest rate repayment calculations from LIBOR to the Secured Overnight Financing Rate, or SOFR, which adjustment had originally been anticipated under the terms of the original Credit Agreement.
 In addition, two of the negative covenants set forth in the original credit agreement were amended in order to (i) adjust the definition of "Covenant Testing Trigger Period" to increase the required cash availability from \$3,000,000 to \$4,000,000, or 10% of the aggregate revolving commitment for the preceding 30 days, and (ii) require that the Company will not and will not permit any of its subsidiaries, after reasonable due diligence and due inquiry, to knowingly sell their products, inventory or services directly to any commercial businesses that grow or cultivate cannabis; it being acknowledged, however, that the Company does not generally conduct due diligence on its individual retail customers.